 At How-2-Drive, our team of instructors pride themselves on not behaving in the ways described in this post.
 In fact, we are sometimes gobsmacked at the stories we hear from pupils about their experiences.

 We truly believe in pupil-centred lessons and in giving all our learners a positive experience.
 We want to help you become a safe driver and pass your test as quickly as possible, making sure we leave you feeling confident about getting behind the wheel on your own.

 If you would like to try a lesson with one of our instructors, feel free to get in touch.
-If your previous lessons have left you feeling anxious about trying again, we’ll work with you to make your new lessons as relaxed as possible, and make you feel more confident.
+Your previous lessons may have left you feeling anxious about trying again.
+But don’t worry, we’ll work with you to make your new lessons as relaxed as possible, and make you feel more confident.

 If you want to make a complaint about an instructor to the DVSA, because their conduct is unsafe or unfair, you can follow their guidance.